-Growers on small farms, called smallholder farmers, may have limited access to information, technology, and resources.
+Smallholder farmers have limited access to information, technology, and resources.
 Manufacturers should determine where their crops are grown, understand if they source from small farms, and work with organizations that help smallholder farmers overcome challenges and achieve greater and more sustainable results.